en

 Using these cloud services is especially helpful because they add proxy support.
 This facilitates the removal of geographical limits, block evasion, and stable scraping.
 Such automated systems enable reliable extraction even at high volumes, thanks to automated IP rotation and CAPTCHA protection.

 Google does not provide an open API meant for competitor research or catalog monitoring.
-The official Content API is meant solely for uploading and managing one's own products in the Merchant Center, and not retrieving information about other listings.
+The official Content API is meant solely for uploading and managing one's own products in the Merchant Center and not for retrieving information about other listings.
 For this reason, third-party APIs are frequently used for competitor analysis to gain unobstructed access to the required data.

-APIs offer a structured layout of the product information such as price, description, ratings, etc. This greatly assists in processing and reduces the chances of breaching terms of service, while allowing for greater automation.
+APIs offer a structured layout of the product information, such as price, description, ratings, etc. This greatly assists in processing and reduces the chances of breaching terms of service, while allowing for greater automation.

 Oxylabs Scraper API is an automated system for scraping from multiple sources such as Google Shopping.
 It employs sophisticated proxy handling, IP change, and anti-scraping techniques.
-You only need to send it an HTTP request with the relevant parameters such as a search query or URL and receive a JSON formatted response containing all the data.
+You only need to send it an HTTP request with the relevant parameters, such as a search query or URL, and receive a JSON-formatted response containing all the data.

 When compliance with set rules and regulations is a top priority for your project, SerpApi is a great option.
-It pulls out structured data from without the need of manual HTML parsing.
+It pulls out structured data without the need of manual HTML parsing.
 The tool fights back anti-bot measures, renders JavaScript, and provides clean info in JSON format.

 This tool automates scraping tasks to include changing IP addresses, evading blocks, managing sessions, and rendering changing content.
 It eliminates code writing and setting complex scraping parameters.
-All that is required is to forward an HTTP request with the target URL and ScraperAPI will respond with a rendered HTML document.
+All that is required is to forward an HTTP request with the target URL, and ScraperAPI will respond with a rendered HTML document.

 To scrape Google Shopping results we'll start with using Python scripts with Selenium.
 This particular tool was chosen because it processes JavaScript dependent content.